Thyssen family: Ancestors

 The Thyssen family traces its origins to Isaak Lambert Thyssen (c.
 1685–1773) who lived near Aachen in Germany.
 Isaak's first marriage to Johanna Wirtz produced a son Nikolaus Thyssen, who married and had a son of the same name, and he a son named Friedrich (1804–1877).
 Friedrich, a banker and wire producer, married his cousin Katharina Thyssen in 1838 and had two sons, August and Joseph.

 August Thyssen founded the Thyssen Steel conglomerate and with wife Hedwig Pelzer had three children: Fritz, Heinrich, and Hedwig.
 August's brother Joseph assisted him in his business and with his wife Klara Bagel had two children: Julius and Hans.

 More recent descendants

 Fritz Thyssen

 Fritz Thyssen (1873–1951) was head of the Thyssen mining and steelmaking company and founder of Vereinigte Stahlwerke AG, the biggest mining and steel cartel in the world prior to World War II.
 He was an early supporter of the Nazi Party, though this ended in 1938.
 He was found a "lesser offender" in the denazification tribunals after the war.
-In 1953 Vereinigte Stahlwerke AG was refounded as Thyssen AG, and with participation of his widow and daughter, merged with KruppHoesch to become ThyssenKrupp AG in 1997.
+In 1953 Vereinigte Stahlwerke AG was refounded as Thyssen AG, and with participation of his widow and daughter, merged with KruppHoesch to become ThyssenKrupp in 1997.

 Fritz was married in 1900 to Amalie Zurhelle (1877–1965); the couple had a single child, Anna.